Jannik Schümann

-Jannik Schümann ([ˈjanɪk ˈʃyːman]; born 22 July, 1992) is a German actor.
-He received three Jupiter Awards for Best Actor, for his role of Danny in Close to the Horizon (2020), 9 Days Awake (2021), and the role of Franz Joseph I. in Sisi (2022).
-He is also known for his role in The Aftermath (2019), Center of My World (2016), The Diplomat (2016–2023), Monster Hunter (2020), Tribes of Europa (2021), or Charité at War (2019).
+Jannik Schümann ([ˈjanɪk ˈʃyːman]; born 22 July 1992) is a German actor.
+He received three Jupiter Awards for Best Actor, for his role of Danny in Close to the Horizon (2020), 9 Days Awake (2021), and the role of Franz Joseph I in Sisi (2022).
+He is also known for his role in The Aftermath (2019), Center of My World (2016), Die Diplomatin (2016–2023), Monster Hunter (2020), Tribes of Europa (2021), or Charité at War (2019).

-Early Life
+Early life

-Schümann was born in Hamburg, Germany, where he grew up with two older brothers in the rural quarter Kirchwerder in the Bergedorf borough.
+Schümann was born in Hamburg, where he grew up with two older brothers in the rural quarter Kirchwerder in the Bergedorf borough.
 As a child, Schümann took an interest in dancing and playing the piano, which earned him the role of young Mozart in the German premiere of the Little Mozart musical at the Neuer Flora theater in Hamburg when he was 9 years old.
 After the performance, a talent agent approached him at a gas station while he was buying a chocolate bar, and handed him her business card.
 Schümann signed a contract with her and enrolled in acting classes at the New Talent Schauspielschule.